egonozer/TIS_tools/README.md

 `-g` Reference genome sequence file, in fasta format.
 For best results, this file must include sequences for ALL genetic material present in the organism (i.e. chromosomes and plasmids).

 **Encouraged, but optional:**
-`-w` Sequence of parent strain that was used ot produce transposon mutagenesis library, in fasta format.
+`-w` Sequence of actual parent strain that was used to produce transposon mutagenesis library, in fasta format.
 OK if this is a multi-contig draft assembly.

 **Other options:**
 `-t` Transposon sequence (default: "ACAGGTTG")